KarpoKoodaa/udp_server/README.md

 udp_server for school task

 ### Hours spent
-11h 45min
+14h 15min

 ### TODO
+- Add -x command line argument to ReadME
+- Continue with Reliable data transfer with only positive ACKs
-- Start with Positive and Negative ACKs
+- Reliable data transfer with only negative ACKs

 ### Command-Line Arguments
 The application accepts the following command-line arguments: